three-way comparison

 TL;DR

-For a single-location reformer pilates, yoga, or barre studio with 1-5 instructors, Junocal is the operator-friendly fit at $39 Starter / $99 Studio — the same primitives Walla and Mariana Tek ship (pick-a-spot, four-mode policies, broadcast-claim waitlist, term-based courses) at roughly one-quarter of the all-in monthly cost, with branded booking included.
-Walla is the fit when operator-UX polish is the deciding factor and the ~$620/month all-in cost is acceptable.
-Mariana Tek is the fit for reformer chains operating 3+ locations today (or planning to within 12-18 months), where the mature franchise feature set earns the Xplor-driven pricing.
+For a single-location reformer pilates, yoga, or barre studio with 1-5 instructors, Junocal is the operator-friendly fit at $15 Starter / $29 Studio — the same features Walla and Mariana Tek ship (pick-a-spot, four-mode policies, a waitlist that alerts everyone and gives the spot to the first to tap, term-based courses) at roughly one-quarter of the all-in monthly cost, with branded booking included.
+Walla is the fit when operator-UX polish is the deciding factor and the ~$630/month all-in cost is acceptable.
+Mariana Tek is the fit for reformer chains operating 3+ locations today (or planning to within 12-18 months), where the mature franchise feature set earns the per-location pricing.

 Side by side: 14 structural facts